leanix/vsm-sbom-booster/README.md

 `GITHUB_ORGANIZATION`: The GitHub organization name which `vsm-sbom-booster` shall scan and try to generate the SBOMs for.

-`GITHUB_API_HOST` (optional): if you want to connect the `vsm-sbom-booster` with GitHub Enterprise you will need to provide the host where the GitHub GraphQL API is exposed. e.g. For `https://ghe.domain.com` you would provide `ghe.domain.com`
+`GITHUB_API_HOST` (optional): If you want to connect the `vsm-sbom-booster` with GitHub Enterprise you will need to provide the host where the GitHub GraphQL API is exposed. e.g. For `https://ghe.domain.com` you would provide `ghe.domain.com`

+`GITHUB_DEPENDENCY_GRAPH` (optional): GitHub automatically detects some dependencies using its [dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) which will be converted to an SBOM and merged with the ORT generated SBOM to produce a more complete SBOM.
+Default: true

 #### GITLAB (only if `GIT_PROVIDER` is `GITLAB`)